First-Order Bayesian Regret Analysis of Thompson Sampling

 \section{Abstract}

 We address online combinatorial optimization when the player has a prior over the adversary's sequence of losses.
-In this setting, Russo and Van Roy proposed an information-theoretic analysis of Thompson Sampling based on the {\em information ratio}, allowing for elegant proofs of Bayesian regret bounds.
+In this setting, Russo and Van Roy proposed an information theoretic analysis of Thompson Sampling based on the {\em information ratio}, allowing for elegant proofs of Bayesian regret bounds.
 In this paper we introduce three novel ideas to this line of work.
 First we propose a new quantity, the {\em scale-sensitive information ratio}, which allows us to obtain more refined {\em first-order regret bounds} (i.e., bounds of the form $O(\sqrt{L^*})$ where $L^*$ is the loss of the best combinatorial action).
 Second we replace the entropy over combinatorial actions by a {\em coordinate entropy}, which allows us to obtain the first optimal worst-case bound for Thompson Sampling in the combinatorial setting.
 We additionally introduce a novel link between Bayesian agents and frequentist confidence intervals.
 Combining these ideas we show that the classical multi-armed bandit first-order regret bound $\tilde{O}(\sqrt{d L^*})$ still holds true in the more challenging and more general semi-bandit scenario.
 This latter result improves the previous state of the art bound $\tilde{O}(\sqrt{(d+m^3)L^*})$ by Lykouris, Sridharan and Tardos.

 Moreover we sharpen these results with two technical ingredients.
 The first leverages a recent insight of Zimmert and Lattimore to replace Shannon entropy with more refined potential functions in the analysis.
 The second is a \emph{Thresholded} Thompson sampling algorithm, which slightly modifies the original algorithm by never playing low-probability actions.
 This thresholding results in fully $T$-independent regret bounds when $L^*\leq \oL^*$ is almost surely upper-bounded, which we show does not hold for ordinary Thompson sampling.